trussworks/terraform-aws-acm-cert/README.md

 Creates a TLS certificate using AWS ACM for domains hosted on Route53.
+ACM certificate can also be attached to an ALB listener.

 Creates the following resources:

-* ACM certificate where the Common Name will be the first entry in `domain_names`.
-All other entries will be Subject Name Alternatives.
+* ACM certificate
 * Route53 record used to validate TLS certificate
+* Optional association with an ALB listener

 ## Usage